Current Menstrual Policies

 Menstrual Leave Policies

 Currently, the United States does not have federal policies granting menstrual leave.
-However, there is ongoing advocacy for workplace policies that recognize the impact of menstruation on some individuals' ability to work.

 Policies icon